30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Seniors

-Although Meals on Wheels isn’t a program specific to cancer patients, it’s worth mentioning due to its impressive impact and services.
-Meals on Wheels is the only federally supported program that meets the nutritional needs of seniors.
-If you’re a senior and battling cancer, Meals on Wheels can be a great resource to help avoid unnecessary hospitalizations caused by poor nutrition.
+Meals on Wheels isn’t a program specific to cancer patients, but it’s the only federally supported program that meets the nutritional needs of seniors.
+If you’re a senior and battling cancer, Meals on Wheels can be a great resource to help avoid unnecessary nutrition-related hospitalizations.
 Some meals are provided at no cost, but fees are determined on an individual basis.

 Cancer Type: Any